 - Consider following an eating plan

 Limiting and being selective about what you eat are the pillars of a good eating plan, which must undergo evaluation from your physician.
 The DASH diet is one such plan designed to help lower blood pressure and cholesterol.

 A heart-healthy diet decreases trans fat, saturated fat, and dietary cholesterol in the body.
 When foods are nutrient-dense and have low calories, you get to eat more without having to worry about your sugar or cholesterol levels going through the roof.

-Choose lower-calorie, low-sodium, low-sugar food, and stay away from saturated fats and trans fats, and of course, work on your mindset, so you can avoid stressors that can trigger an unhealthy binge.
+Choose lower-calorie, low-sodium, low-sugar food, stay away from saturated and trans fats, and work on your mindset to avoid stressors that can trigger an unhealthy binge.

-Take the Framingham Risk Score assessment test to determine if you’re at risk of CVD.
-Follow up with a consultation with your physician so you can ask which heart-healthy diet is made especially for you and your sweetheart
+Take this simple yes-no Heart Disease Risk Checklist to determine if you’re at risk of CVD.
+Follow up with a consultation with your physician so you can ask which heart-healthy diet is made especially for you and your sweetheart.